 Patient safety is a critical policy issue and remains an important challenge to all OECD health systems.
 Many adverse events leading to harm could have been prevented if appropriate safety protocols and clinical guidelines were followed.

-The OECD is joining forces with the international patient safety community to celebrate the first World Patient Safety Day on the 17th of September.
 To know more about the OECD’s work on patient safety, please read our brochure.

 DID YOU KNOW?